PraiseTheDarkFlo/CellSePi/README.md

 All changes in the Drawing Tools window are synchronized in real time with the main window.

 <img src="docs/gifs/drawing_tools.gif" width="700" alt="Drawing Tools">

+**Brightness and Contrast**
+Enhance the visibility of your image by using the brightness and contrast sliders.
+The "Auto brightness and contrast" button automatically adjusts and normalizes the image.

+**Diameter**
+The average diameter of all cells over all images is displayed and updated with every change in the masks.
+The cell diameter is approximated by assuming circular cells and calculating the diameter from the area.

 **Training**
 Train your own models using the **Cellpose** framework.
 Two training modes are available: